GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 This is what is currently floating around in the CSI Exp builds as of September 13th, 2022.

 ## New Modifiers: Marker, Nudge, Scrub, and Zoom
-CSI has added new modifiers designed to allow for expanded functionality with MCU-style surfaces.
-For instance, in the below example, Marker, Nudge and Zoom modifiers are being used with the arrow buttons to expand how they function in a logical way, without the need for separate sub-zones for these tasks.
+CSI has added new "radio-button style" modifiers designed to allow for expanded functionality with MCU-style surfaces.
+By radio-button style, that means you cannot combine these modifiers like you can Global Modifiers (e.g. you can't combine Zoom+Scrub, but you can combine Zoom+Shift).

+In the below example, Marker, Nudge and Zoom modifiers are being used with the arrow buttons to expand how they function in a logical way, without the need for separate sub-zones for these tasks.
 If you prefer to use SubZones in lieu of these modifiers, you may still continue to do so - the new modifiers are entirely optional.
 The new modifiers are also not limited to the arrow keys and could of course be used elsewhere.

 ```
 Zone "Buttons"